IacobucciB/SDyP-N-Body-Problem/README.md

 * **`/simulation`** Contains a real-time simulation built with Raylib and Pthreads.
 This component provides a graphical visualization of the system evolution.

   > 📌 *Raylib is used under its open-source license.
 Please see [Raylib's website](https://www.raylib.com/) for more information.*
-  > A YouTube video demonstrating the simulation will be provided here (link placeholder).

 ## Dependencies
 + C Compiler (GCC or Clang)